AJoyceL/cart253-2025/variations_jam/README.md

         Instruction:
         - Press spacebar to trigger speech.

-    3. In Forest Fae, you(the player) are on an quest, looking under rocks, over threes and through flower bushes for little faes.
-Rumors say that they are mischevious little creatures that like playing Hide&Seek with visitors.
+    3. In Forest Fae, you(the player) are a lost sheep, encountering mischevious little creatures while trotting through their forest.

         Instruction:
         - Move the player with left/right/up/down arrows and/or A. S. D & W key.
-        - Overlap with the trees to trigger speech.
+        - Overlap with the objects to trigger speech.

 > Contribution